 - It’s diagnosed by a glucose test.
 The one hour glucola I mentioned above is a screening test.
 This is typically done between 26 and 28 weeks, though if there are risk factors present, it may be done as early as 12 weeks gestation.
 As I was saying, you drink a sugary drink and then have your blood sugar measured an hour later.
 Depending on which parameter your obgyn uses, you will fail the one hour if your result is greater than either 130 or 140(in my personal practice we use 140 as the cut-off).
 Failing the one hour glucola means you have to do the diagnostic test, the 3 hr glucose tolerance test.
 Unlike the 1 hour test, for the 3 hour glucose test you won’t want to eat anything after midnight.
 You will drink another sugary drink and will have several blood draws.
 A fasting, a one, two, and 3 hour level.
 If 2 of the 4 values are abnormal, you are officially diagnosed with gestational diabetes.
 Did I lose you?
 Hope not.

 - Just because you’ve been diagnosed with gestational diabetes doesn’t mean you necessarily need insulin to control your sugar levels.
 Lots of gestational diabetics maintain good sugar control with diet and exercise alone.
 One of the first things that will happen once you are diagnosed is you will meet with a nutritionist/diabetic educator who will teach you what foods to eat and which ones to avoid.
 They will also teach you how to take/document your blood sugars.
 You will measure your levels 4 times a day; a fasting, and then 2 hours after breakfast, lunch, and dinner.
 We prefer your fasting levels to be less than 95 and your 2 hour post meal values to be less than 120.
-Speaking of diet and exercise, not only are these good ways to maintain good control of your diabetes, but they are also a good way to avoid the diagnosis.
+Speaking of diet and exercise, not only are these good ways to maintain good control of your treatment diabetes info, but they are also a good way to avoid the diagnosis.

 - Being diagnosed with gestational diabetes means you get to see your obgyn and likely a perinatologist(high risk obstetrician)more often.
 We follow you very closely to ensure that your sugars are good.
 If you are not able to maintain good control with diet and exercise alone, you will be started on insulin.
 Good sugar control is paramount as poor control during pregnancy can lead to very large babies, premature delivery, electrolyte abnormalities in the baby after birth, respiratory issues in baby after birth, and increased risk of fetal demise.
 Women with gestational diabetes usually are followed with growth ultrasounds on baby every 3-4 weeks, and if they are on insulin, they are monitored via some sort of fetal monitoring twice a week.
 This can be either a non-stress test(where we hook you up to the monitors in the office and watch babies heart rate as well as mom’s uterine activity for 20-30 minutes), or a biophysical profile(an ultrasound that looks at fetal movement, breathing, tone, and amniotic fluid levels).